KeyValueSoftwareSystems/siren-py-sdk/README.md

 *   Create a feature branch for your changes.
 *   Commit your changes (pre-commit hooks will run).
-*   Push your branch and open a Pull Request against the main repository branch.
+*   Push your branch and open a Pull Request against the `develop` repository branch.

-## Future Enhancements

-- Expand SDK for full Siren API endpoint coverage.
-- Implement typed response models (e.g., Pydantic) for robust data handling.
-- Introduce custom SDK exceptions for improved error diagnostics.